<

 Afy Fletcher picked up three wickets against England ICC/Getty Images

 Afy Fletcher, the West Indies legspinner, doesn't need to look at the clock to know it's 3pm.
-It's as if she is wired with an in-built alarm that is coded as the "good morning call" to her two-year-old back in Grenada.
+It's as if she is wired with an in-built alarm that is coded as the "good morning call" to her three-year-old back in Grenada.

 It's a reflection of Fletcher's life on tours ever since she returned from an 18-month maternity break in January 2022.
 At the time, she didn't think a return was possible.
 But when she dropped in at a West Indies camp in Barbados, her team-mates and coaches were amazed at her transformed fitness barely a few months into motherhood.